-- available to meet the basic education needs of pupils in the district. - (2) For the 1998-1999 school year, the Foundation Level of support is \$4,225.
+- (1) The Foundation Level is a figure established by the State representing the minimum level of per pupil financial support that should be available to provide for the basic education of each pupil in Average Daily Attendance.
+As set forth in this Section, each school district is assumed to exert a sufficient local taxing effort such that, in combination with the aggregate of general State financial aid provided the district, an aggregate of State and local resources are available to meet the basic education needs of pupils in the district. - (2) For the 1998-1999 school year, the Foundation Level of support is \$4,225.
 For the 1999-2000 school year, the Foundation Level of support is \$4,325.
 For the 2000-2001 school year, the Foundation Level of support is \$4,425.
 For the 2001-2002 school year and 2002-2003 school year, the Foundation Level of support is \$4,560.
-For the 2003-2004 school year, the Foundation Level of support is \$4,810. - 10 (3) For the 2004-2005 school year and each school year 11 thereafter, the Foundation Level of support is \$4,964 \$5,060 or 12 such greater amount as may be established by law by the General 13 Assembly. - 14 (C) Average Daily Attendance. - (1) For purposes of calculating general State aid pursuant to subsection (E), an Average Daily Attendance figure shall be utilized.
+For the 2003-2004 school year, the Foundation Level of support is \$4,810.
+For the 2004-2005 school year, the Foundation Level of support is \$4,810.
+For the 2004-2005 school year, the Foundation Level of support is \$4,964. - (3) For the 2005-2006 2004 2005 school year and each school year thereafter, the Foundation Level of support is \$5,164 \$4,964 \$5,060 or such greater amount as may be established by law by the General Assembly. - 33 (C) Average Daily Attendance. - 34 (1) For purposes of calculating general State aid pursuant to subsection (E), an Average Daily Attendance figure shall be utilized.
 The Average Daily Attendance figure for formula calculation purposes shall be the monthly average of the actual number of pupils in attendance of each school district, as further averaged for the best 3 months of pupil attendance for each school district.
-In compiling the figures for the number of pupils in attendance, school districts and the State Board of Education shall, for purposes of general State aid funding, conform attendance figures to the requirements of subsection (F). - (2) The Average Daily Attendance figures utilized in subsection (E) shall be the requisite attendance data for the school year immediately preceding the school year for which general State aid is being calculated or the average of the attendance data for the 3 preceding school years, whichever is greater.
+In compiling the figures for the number of pupils in attendance, school districts and the State Board of Education shall, for purposes of general State aid funding, conform attendance figures to the requirements of subsection (F).

+(2) The Average Daily Attendance figures utilized in subsection (E) shall be the requisite attendance data for the school year immediately preceding the school year for which general State aid is being calculated or the average of the attendance data for the 3 preceding school years, whichever is greater.
 The Average Daily Attendance figures utilized in subsection (H) shall be the requisite attendance data for the school year immediately preceding the school year for which general State aid is being calculated.